org-arl/fjage/src/sphinx/quickstart.rst

     // add other agents to the container here platform.start()

 The script imports the fjage packages.
-It then enables Groovy extensions in fjåge to add syntactic sugar for ease of writing Groovy agents (see chapter ":ref:`java`" for more details).
+It then enables Groovy extensions in fjåge to add syntactic sugar for ease of writing Groovy agents.
 A real-time platform and a container is created, and a `shell` agent is configured and added to the container.
 The `shell` agent is set to provide the interactive shell on the console, use Groovy for scripting and to execute `etc/fjageshrc.groovy` as the startup script when a user interacts with the shell.
 Finally, the platform is started.
 Now we have a fjåge container running with a single `shell` agent that provides an interactive shell on the console.

 Any other agents that we may wish to start can be included in the `etc/initrc.groovy` script, just before starting the platform.